COG-UK/docs/setting-up-ocarina.md

 * `MAJORA_USER` is your username on the appropriate Majora instance
 * `MAJORA_TOKEN` taken from [this majora page](https://majora.covid19.climb.ac.uk/keys/list/)

-SOme features (such as reading secure dataviews) are only available via OAuth authentification and will not work with the legacy API keys.
+Some features (such as reading secure dataviews) are only available via OAuth authentification and will not work with the legacy API keys.

 **API keys expire every 3 days and must be renewed by following the legacy API key documentation**